brmotioncrew/ae-expression-library/README.md

 <h2>Usage</h2>
 All expressions are formatted as AE-importable Code Libraries.

+h2>Function</h2>
+The purpose, usage and required input parameters are documented in the Libraries themselves.

 Here's how you use it in your project:

 <img src="Expression Library Example Usage.png">